 - Provide some flexibility in how information is presented.

-Optimizing Accounts allows a Cloud Application Manager user to receive consolidated bills and therefore review usage within Usage History.
+Integrated Accounts allow a Cloud Application Manager user to receive consolidated bills and therefore review usage within Usage History.

 All users with Cloud Application Manager organization administrator access.